Module and Strand Leader Handbooks

 In your role of a Strand / Module Leader you need to ensure that the equipment you will need has been identified and can be provided.
 Some of this equipment will be easy to identify (data projectors for lectures, for example), though some of the equipment needed for practicals may be more esoteric.
 It should be possible to work out what is required by looking at the Learning Objectives for that particular class and by communicating with the staff who are scheduled to teach it.

 Standard equipment like data projectors are provided in teaching rooms; a list of such equipment is available at IT Audio-visual Services (on the RVC Intranet - login required).
 Non-standard equipment can be requested through the timetabling office, the request will be added to the booking for that session.
-If you are unsure or would like confirmation of equipment requested for each session, check it on the IT AV Calendar (on the RVC Intranet - login required) under Information and Services.
+If you are unsure or would like confirmation of equipment requested for each session, check it in the TE Viewer within the "Request" column.

 IT check and update computer programs over the summer break.
-If you need specific computer programs for your module, please check with the IT Helpdesk that these are set up in the rooms you have been allocated.
+If you need specific computer programs for your module, please raise a ticket with the IT Helpdesk that these are set up in the rooms you have been allocated.

 For cadaver material, contact Mr Andrew Crook (Camden) or Sharan Kane (Hawkshead) but note that at least three months’ notice will be required.